krischan100/Brent-WTI-Arbitrage/README.md

-# Brent-WTI-Arbitrage
-This project analyses potential arbitrage opportunities between Brent (Europe) and WTI (U.S.) crude oil benchmarks using historical market data from Yahoo Finance.
-It calculates monthly profit per barrel after accounting for a fixed shipping cost to identify periods when transatlantic crude trades would have been profitable.
-# Brent–WTI Crude Oil Arbitrage Analysis

 ## Overview

 In this project, I analyse potential **transatlantic arbitrage opportunities** between **Brent (Europe)** and **WTI (U.S.)** crude oil benchmarks using historical market data from Yahoo Finance.
 The idea behind this study is simple but mirrors what happens in real physical oil trading.